kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 ```

 On Policy Group instantiation, both the `spec.expression` and each of the policies'
-settings get validated, and if any is incorrect, one would get an error as usual.
+settings get validated, and if any is incorrect, one gets an error as expected.

 Our policy is now active and ready.
 Let's try to create a Service: